Code-Institute-Submissions/vijusuren-my-first-repo1/README.md

 - Bugs
     * Control the Image size in different size of screen.
     * Fixed the navigation bar in different size of screen.
-    * Fixed the gap between two image in Gallery page.
+    * Fixed the gap between two images in Gallery page.

 ## Validators
 #### HTML